-Areas that will continue to be OPEN for steelhead angling until one hour after sunset on March 31, 2013 will include:
+Areas that will open to fishing for steelhead one hour before sunrise on Feb.
+8 until further notice include:

 - Mandatory retention of adipose fin-clipped steelhead, daily limit two (2) hatchery steelhead, 20 inch minimum size.
-Hatchery steelhead are identified by a clipped adipose fin with a healed scar in its location.
-Adhering to the mandatory retention of adipose clipped steelhead is vital in allowing the fishery to continue and to provide the maximum benefit to natural origin fish.
+Hatchery steelhead are identified by a missing adipose fin with a healed scar in its location.

 - Adipose present steelhead must be released unharmed and cannot be removed from the water prior to release.

-- Night closure and selective gear rules are in effect, except bait is allowed in mainstem Columbia River.
+- Night closure and selective gear rules remain in effect.

-- Whitefish anglers must follow selective gear rules in areas open to steelhead fishing, no bait is allowed.
-Daily whitefish limit is fifteen (15) fish.
+- Whitefish anglers must follow selective gear rules in areas open to steelhead fishing, no bait is allowed